Spherical space forms revisited: The imperfect case

 Continuing to follow the previous proof shows that there is an essentially unique way to satisfy the conditions that $|A|$ and $|B|$ are coprime and that every Sylow subgroup of $B$ acts nontrivially on $A$.
 That is, $A$ is uniquely determined and $B$ is determined up to conjugacy in $O(I)$.
 The prime-order elements of $B$ act trivially on $A$ for the same reason as before.
 We have shown

 Having worked our way to the ``middle'' of $G$, we now work outwards and construct $\Theta$ and (if required) $\Phi$.
 Using the conjugacy of complements to $A$ in $A:B$, the Frattini argument shows that $N_J(B)$ maps onto $J/(A:B)$.
 So $N_J(B)$ contains a Sylow $3$-subgroup of $J$, indeed a unique one up to conjugacy in $N_J(B)$.
 So there is an essentially unique possibility for $\Theta$.
-As observed above, $\Theta$ acts nontrivially on $Q_8$.
+As observed above, $\Theta$ acts nontrivially on $Q$.
 Its $3$-elements act trivially on $A$ for the same reason that $B$'s prime-order elements do.
 Finally, $\Theta$ commutes with $B$.
-Otherwise, some prime order element of $B$ would lie in $G'$, so the corresponding Sylow subgroup of $B$ would too (lemma~\ref{cor-cyclic-transfer}), hence act trivially on $A$, contrary to $B$'s construction.
+Otherwise, some Sylow subgroup of $B$ would lie in $G'$, hence act trivially on $A$, contrary to $B$'s construction.

 We have shown that $J$ has type~\ref{type-III}, so if $J=G$ then we are done.
 Otherwise, mimicking the previous proof shows that there exists a group $\Phi\iso\Z/4$ in $N(B\times\Theta)$ that does not lie in $J$, and that such a group is unique up to conjugacy in $N(B\times\Theta)$.
 Also as before, $\Phi$ commutes with $B$.
-By $\Phi\not\leq J$, $\Phi$'s $4$-elements act on $Q_8$ by outer automorphisms.
-Since the images of $\Phi$ and $\Theta$ in $\Out Q_8\iso S_3$ do not commute, $\Phi$ cannot commute with $\Theta$.
+By $\Phi\not\leq J$, $\Phi$'s $4$-elements act on $Q$ by outer automorphisms.
+Since the images of $\Phi$ and $\Theta$ in $\Out Q\iso S_3$ do not commute, $\Phi$ cannot commute with $\Theta$.
 Therefore $\Phi$'s $4$-elements must invert $\Theta$.
 So $G$ has type~\ref{type-IV} and the proof is complete. \end{proof}

 To finish the proofs of theorems \ref{thm-the-groups} and~\ref{thm-uniqueness-of-structure} we will show that $G$ satisfies the hypotheses of one of lemmas \ref{lem-if-G-mod-odd-subgroup-is-a-2-group}--\ref{lem-if-G-has-normal-Q8-that-lies-in-commutator-subgroup}.
 By imperfectness, $G$ has a normal subgroup $M$ of prime index~$p$.
 By induction, $M$ has one of the structures \ref{type-I}--\ref{type-VI}.
 We will examine the various cases and see that one of the lemmas applies.